-YMMV: MLP: Friendship Is Magic S3 E13 "Magical Mystery Cure"
+YMMV / My Little Pony: Friendship Is Magic S3 E13 "Magical Mystery Cure"

 Accidental Innuendo: Spike's "Gangnam Style" hopping, which Psy explained as a "horse-riding dance", seems to suggest that Spike likes "riding" ponies...and the mares in Sugar Cube Corner thought it was cute.